Libertad Lamarque: Relocation to Mexico

 In 1998, she was appointed as Honorary Cultural Advisor and designated as a Cultural Legend in Buenos Aires.

 Last years and death

 In 1996 Libertad moved to the United States and settled in her Coral Gables home in Miami, Florida.
 She often flew to Mexico City and Buenos Aires to attend her professional appointments as well.
 Her daughter, grandsons and great-grandsons lived in Argentina.

 In 1998 Lamarque was featured in the soap opera La usurpadora, which was a huge success in Mexico and in many countries in Latin America.
-Her character was she played Ms. Piedad Bracho.
 Her last role on TV was on the telenovela Carita de Ángel, where she played Mother Superior.
-She was overjoyed to take part in these projects.

-In the early days of December 2000, Libertad Lamarque was rushed to Santa Elena Hospital in Mexico City, after feeling sick and experiencing breathing difficulties.
+In early December 2000, Libertad Lamarque was rushed to Santa Elena Hospital in Mexico City, after feeling sick and experiencing breathing difficulties.
 She died aged 92 on 12 December 2000 in Mexico City, Mexico from pneumonia.
-Her only daughter, Mirtha Libertad Lamarque Romero Deluca, died on 19 October 2014, aged 86.
+Her daughter, Mirtha Libertad Lamarque Romero Deluca, died on 19 October 2014, aged 86.